Testing the Quasar Hubble Diagram with LISA Standard Sirens: LISA MBHB Standard Sirens

 As mentioned in Sec.~\ref{sec:intro}, obtaining complementary redshift information on GW events, through the identification of the corresponding host galaxy once an EM counterpart is spotted, is in fact one of the simplest ways to perform cosmological tests with GW observations.
 The GW events are standard sirens~\cite{Schutz:1986gp,Holz:2005df} that provide a direct measurement of the luminosity distance $D_L$ to the source.
 If this can be linked to a redshift $z$ obtained from EM observations, the combined observation provides a point on the distance-redshift relation $D_L(z;\vec{\theta} \, )$, which can be used to constrain the parameters, $\vec{\theta}$, of the cosmological model under consideration.

 All GW sources that LISA will be able to observe at cosmological distances could be used as standard sirens, either with or without EM counterpart identification.
 For sources such as stellar-origin BHBs or EMRIs we do not expect any measurable EM counterpart (see however \cite{Eracleous:2019bal,Wang:2019bbk,Zhang:2019dpy}).
 For these sources, cosmological inference will only be possible using the statistical method~\cite{Kyutoku:2016zxn,DelPozzo:2017kme,MacLeod:2007jd,laghi2020}.
 MBHBs on the other hand could produce observable EM emissions to be detected at higher redshift with respect to stellar-mass BHBs and EMRIs.
 Several studies found that MBHBs could emit radiation in different bands of the EM spectrum both at merger and during long lasting (ranging from weeks to months) afterglows (see e.g.~\cite{Palenzuela:2010nf,2012AdAst2012E...3D,Giacomazzo:2012iv}).
 Moreover pre-merger EM observational signatures could even be spotted during their inspiral phase \cite{Kocsis:2007yu,OShaughnessy:2011nwl,2011ApJ...734L..37K,Haiman:2017szj}.
 Given a sufficiently accurate sky localization and a sufficiently powerful EM emission, future telescopes are expected to detect the counterpart of at least a few MBHB mergers per year \cite{Tamanini:2016uin,Tamanini:2016zlh}.
 These high-redshift standard sirens will allow us to probe the expansion of the universe at unprecedented distances and to test possible deviations from $\Lambda$CDM at $z\gtrsim3$ \cite{Caprini:2016qxs,Cai:2017yww,Belgacem:2019pkk}.
 This latter topic is the focus of our investigation, for which we will need realistic catalogs of LISA MBHB standard sirens.
-In what follows we will explain how we construct such catalogs, building mainly on the results of \cite{Tamanini:2016uin,Tamanini:2016zlh}.
-Afterwards, we will explore how the measurement precision of cosmological parameters is enhanced as we increase the number of observations.
+In what follows we will summarise how we construct such catalogs, building mainly on the results of \cite{Tamanini:2016uin,Tamanini:2016zlh}.
+The details of our approach are provided in Appendix~\ref{app:cats}.